Szendrő

-Szendrő is a small town in Borsod-Abaúj-Zemplén county, Northern Hungary, 40 km from county capital Miskolc.
+Szendrő is a small town in Borsod-Abaúj-Zemplén County, Hungary.
+It is located 40 km from the county capital Miskolc.

 History

 Szendrő was first mentioned in 1317.
 It was named after its owner Szend.
 Szendro is a Hungarian last name.
 The first stone-built castle of the county was built there, and it was an important border fortress during the Turkish occupation of Hungary, until Prince Francis II Rákóczi had it destroyed in 1707.

 Szendrő was the capital of the comitatus between 1613 and 1660, and the centre of the Szendrő district between 1615 and 1930.
 The railway line of the Bódva valley (built in 1896) strengthened its role as a market town.

 Szendrő obtained town status in 1996.

 The Jewish Community

 Early years

 Jews settled in the town during the second half of the 18th century, mainly engaging in commerce and viticulture.
 They built a synagogue, educational institutions, and charitable organizations, and a Chevra Kadisha operated there.
 Following the schism in Hungarian Jewry (1868-1869), the community joined the Orthodox stream.
 In 1929, the Jewish community included 42 merchants, three farmers, two industrialists, a teacher, a lawyer, two doctors, an engineer, three clerks, and six craftsmen.
 The town also had an ancient Jewish cemetery.